Medix13/subchi/README.md

 - -o, --output-file: The name of the output file where the discovered subdomains will be written.
 Default is output.txt.
 - -s, --subdomains-file: The name of the file containing the list of subdomains to check.
 Default is subdomains.txt.
 - -c, --compare-file: The name of the file containing the list of previously discovered subdomains.
 If provided, the script will compare the new discoveries with the subdomains in this file and only output the new ones.
+- -t record_type: the DNS record type to query for each subdomain (default is A).

 ## Example